bloch-elkouby-lab/website/news/index.md

 {% capture text %}

-Congratulations to all of the doctoral student lab members, for the incredible externship sites they have matched with for 2025-2026!
+Congratulations to all of the doctoral student lab members for the incredible externship sites they have matched with for 2025-2026!

 **Alexis Aberman** - NYU Langone Military Family Center;
 **Jason Tortora** - Kingsboro Psychiatric Center;